opallch/sentiment_target_extraction/features/README.md

 # Feature Engineering
 Currently, some features from the constituency parse and the dependency parse are implemented.
 Categorical features are implemented with One-Hot-Encoding.
+Use `create_feature_vectors.py` to output a DataFrame with vectors and with the corresponding labels.

 ## Constituency Features
 1. Tree label of the target <!--POS Tag right?-->